w3c/wai-dynamic-planning/source/initiate/index.html.erb.md

 {:/}

 * {::nomarkdown}<%= link_to "Developing a Web Accessibility Business Case", (w3url '/WAI/bcase/Overview') %>{:/} &ndash; Explores factors important in developing a business case for accessibility.
+* {::nomarkdown}<%= link_to "Mobile Accessibility", (w3url '/WAI/mobile/Overview') %>{:/} &ndash; Summarizes existing and developing resources related to mobile accessibility.
+* {::nomarkdown}<%= link_to "Web Accessibility and Older People", (w3url '/WAI/older-users/Overview.php') %>{:/} &ndash; Introduces how the accessibility needs of older people with age-related impairments overlap with the accessibility needs of people with disabilities.

 {::nomarkdown}
 <%= more_information :end %>